automationhacks/slides/docs/2021/appium-conf/hello-appium-writing-your-first-tests/02-intro-to-appium.md

 ## What is appium?📱

-- Open source library to drive mobile apps (native, hybrid and mobile web apps on Android or iOS) and desktop
+- Open source library to drive mobile apps (**native, hybrid and mobile web apps** on platforms like Android, iOS and desktop
-- Choose language of your choice (`Java, Python, JavaScript, Ruby, C#` ... 🆓)
+- Choose language binding of your choice (`Java, Python, JavaScript, Ruby, C#` ... 🆓)
 - Does not reinvent the wheel and wraps automation libraries:
   - Google `UI Automator2/Espresso`
   - Apple `XCUITest/UIAutomation`